 Himeji Castle, the White Heron Castle

-Along with Horyu-ji Temple in Nara, Himeji Castle [姫路城] was one of the first Japanese World Heritage sites.
+Along with Horyuji Temple in Nara, Himeji Castle [姫路城] was one of the first Japanese World Heritage sites.
 Though this castle is a bit far from central Kansai and takes at least an hour from Osaka, it is well worth the trip.
-In terms of attractiveness, history and culture, Himeji Castle is one of the best castle in Japan and definitely the top 10 places you should visit when you come to Japan.
+In terms of attractiveness, history and culture, Himeji Castle is one of the best castles in Japan and definitely the top 10 places you should visit when you come to Japan.

-The History of Himeji Castle
+Himeji Castle

 The castle with its keep as we see it today was built by the Kuroda clan in the 16th century though it was a bit smaller version of today’s castle.
 Later, Kuroda clan gave Himeji Castle to Toyotomi Hideyoshi when Hideyoshi became the governor of Himeji.
 Hideyoshi even lived in Himeji Castle as he planned to expand his territory westward.